Close copy of an early Baroque bow from c.1685, probably Italian, with a clip-in frog. The convex stick is snakewood with a low tip.

 Weight: approx 48 grams.
 The original of this wonderful bow is in private possession.

 My idea of a late Baroque ‘sonata’ bow.
 I would date it around 1740.

 The stick, frog and button are snakewood.
 Weight: approx 50-52 grams.

 Classical “Cramer” bow, Germany c.1770.
 The stick is ironwood, the frog and button are mastodon (mammoth tusk).

 Weight: 51-54 grams.
 This is a great bow for Mozart and Haydn.

 Classical bow, as above.
 The pernambuco version is approx 49-52 grams.

-A Classical French bow.
-The original is by an (as yet) unknown maker, I would date it around 1770.
+Classical French bow, “Cramer” type.
+The original is by an (as yet) unknown maker, I would date it after 1770.

 The original stick and the copy are bloodwood (Brosimum Rubescens) with mastodon frog and button.